 “How did you do that?”
 I asked.

-According to a December survey from CreditCards.com, three-quarters of parents are providing financial support for their adult kids.
-That support takes many forms: cellphone bills (39 percent), transportation (36 percent), rent (24 percent) and utilities (21 percent) as well as help paying down debts, most commonly student loans (20 percent).
-But at a time when the majority of Americans haven’t socked away nearly enough for retirement—the median retirement savings for all working families in the US is just $5,000, according to the Economic Policy Institute—it makes sense to do a little less for our offspring, so we can think a little more about ourselves.
+But at a time when the majority of Americans haven’t socked away nearly enough for retirement — the median retirement savings for all age groups in the US ranges from $1,000 to $21,000, according to a 2019 Economic Policy Institute report — it makes sense to do a little less for our offspring, so we can think a little more about ourselves.

 There are three distinct variables to consider, Nemzoff says.
 First: You, your financial needs, emotional needs, and expectations.
 Second: Your child, and their financial needs, emotional needs and expectations.
 And third, the environment.
 “A child who came home after years of working hard because they got laid off is very different than a kid who comes home and doesn’t work hard at getting a job,” she says.
 Similarly, if you’re in a market where it’s really tough to get a job, that’s different than feeling you’re enabling your child to be overly picky about looking for one.